JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 - Sexy Ibanez with partial natural on front and partial beautiful stain
 - Sexy lemon drop like that xaviere
 - Blueburst PRS SE Soapbar II Maple from the 00s (I bought one for $400 but it was burst not blue and I regretted it when I found a blue one and found the buzzing bad)
 - Simple Brown Hard wood hard Natural finish like Peavey T-60 or T-15.
 Its like you can't really hurt these.
 - Ibanez S series - Ocean Fade, Iron Label Blue Space Burst, anything called Cerulean Burst
 - Anything that looks like the ocean  like the Dean Oceanburst (Satin Neck )
 - Dean exile satin blue burst
 - Guitar finish that blue striped Unfinished les Paul from a few years  ago
 - Dean select ocean burst quilt v
 - ESP 256 Cobalt Blue
+- Gibson BFG Les Paul hand rubbed relic'd finish

 Some of the sweetest tele teles telecasters out there